yitong0322/Edge-AI-Tutor/README.md

 Interact with the system entirely by voice via the WhisPlay HAT:

-- Press the button to begin speaking
-- Release to send your query
+- Long-press the button to begin speaking; release to send your query
 - The RGB LED indicates system state (listening / thinking / speaking)

 The system supports two interaction modes, toggled with a single button click:

 **Chat mode** maintains up to 6 turns of conversation history for coherent multi-turn dialogue.

-**RAG / Learning mode** is triggered automatically when your query semantically matches content in the vector store (threshold: 0.35).
-Each query is answered independently using only the retrieved document context — stateless by design, to prevent history contamination of retrieval-augmented responses.
+**RAG / Learning mode** is triggered automatically when your query semantically matches content in the vector store (threshold: 0.35). `main.py` sends a POST request to `rag.service` (:8002), which returns the top-1 retrieved chunk; the result is used to build an augmented prompt sent to Ollama.
+Each query is answered independently — stateless by design, to prevent history contamination of retrieval-augmented responses.

 ![Interaction Flowchart](docs/Flowchart.jpg)